 Tell people the good stuff

 When people ask how you are going, tell them the good stuff.

-Grumbling and whining is not the approach you want to take.
+Grumbling and whining all the time isn’t the best approach (particularly when social media is involved).
 If you need to vent, save those conversations for your closest friend.
-Always highlight the positive.